William Courtenay, 1st Viscount Courtenay of Powderham Castle1

 M, #9121, b.
 11 February 1709/10, d.
 16 May 1762

-William Courtenay, 1st Viscount Courtenay of Powderham Castle was born on 11 February 1709/10.1 He was the son of Sir William Courtenay, 2nd Bt. and Lady Anne Bertie.1 He married Lady Frances Finch, daughter of Heneage Finch, 2nd Earl of Aylesford and Mary Fisher, on 2 April 1741.1 He died on 16 May 1762 at age 52.1 He was buried on 31 May 1762 at Powderham, Devon, England.
+William Courtenay, 1st Viscount Courtenay of Powderham Castle was born on 11 February 1709/10.1 He was the son of Sir William Courtenay, 2nd Bt. and Lady Anne Bertie.1 He married Lady Frances Finch, daughter of Heneage Finch, 2nd Earl of Aylesford and Mary Fisher, on 2 April 1741.1 He died on 16 May 1762 at age 52.1 He was buried on 31 May 1762 at Powderham, Devon, EnglandG.

-William Courtenay, 1st Viscount Courtenay of Powderham Castle graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1730/31 with a Master of Arts (M.A.).1 He held the office of Member of Parliament (M.P.)
-(Tory) for Honiton between 1734 and 1741.1 He succeeded to the title of 3rd Baronet Courtenay [E., 1645] on 10 October 1735.1 He succeeded to the title of 7th Earl of Devon [E., 1553] on 10 October 1735, de jure.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1739.1 He held the office of Member of Parliament (M.P.)
+He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1730/31 with a Master of Arts (M.A.)1 He held the office of Member of Parliament (M.P.)
+(Tory) for Honiton between 1734 and 1741.1 He succeeded as the 7th Earl of Devon [E., 1553] on 10 October 1735, de jure.1 He succeeded as the 3rd Baronet Courtenay [E., 1645] on 10 October 1735.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1739.1 He held the office of Member of Parliament (M.P.)
 (Tory) for Devon between 1741 and 1762.1 He was created 1st Viscount Courtenay of Powderham Castle, co.
-Devon [Great Britain] on 6 May 1762.1 He had four other daughters.1
+Devon [Great Britain] on 6 May 1762.1

 Children of William Courtenay, 1st Viscount Courtenay of Powderham Castle and Lady Frances Finch